SzymonDiechtiar/homelab-showcase/README.md

 - **Intrusion prevention** – Fail2ban is used to protect services from brute-force attacks

 These measures provide a foundational level of security while maintaining flexibility for further improvements.

+## Future Tools

+I am working towards implementing the following tools to enhance my homelab's functionality and automation:

+- **GitOps**: Managing Kubernetes deployments and infrastructure with Git, aiming for a more automated, version-controlled workflow.
+- **ArgoCD**: Continuous delivery tool for automating application deployments to Kubernetes clusters.
+- **Terraform**: Infrastructure as code (IaC) for automating the provisioning and management of cloud and on-premise resources.

+These tools will improve the management and scalability of my infrastructure and align with industry best practices for DevOps and cloud-native workflows.

 ## Notes